DavidKreisler/Drec-DreamRecorder/README.md

 # Drec-DreamRecorder

 This repository was originally based on dreamento (accessed from https://github.com/dreamento/dreamento, mid 2024).
-It has developed into a standalone project for **eeg recording** of the signal captured by a ZMax Headband (by Hypnodyne) and **scoring** the eeg signal using the **yasa** library.
+It has developed into a standalone project for **eeg recording** of the signal captured by a ZMax Headband (by Hypnodyne).
+We went back to dreamento for **scoring** the eeg signal using their trained model.
 Additionally the option to send the scoring to a separate **webhook** is implemented, to allow to control external (audio, visual, ...) impulses or applications.

+The application can be run as CLI or Flask Server application bu passing the argument "--mode cli" (default) or "--mode server" on startup.

 ## requirements
 - python 3.8